omertascioglu/Data-Redact-In-Pdf-Using-Turkish-NLP/README.md

 ## Overview

 This project automates the redaction of sensitive information in PDF files.
 It processes PDFs to obscure sensitive data and saves the redacted versions in a specified output folder.
 The redaction is achieved through a combination of natural language processing (NLP) and regular expressions to identify and replace sensitive information.
+End of all it creates a new pdf file automatically

 ## Project Structure